agungsptr/node-clean/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project aim to used as base backend project which implement clean architecture.
+This project aims to be used as a base backend project which implements clean architecture.
-I create this project to help me build backend application more faster as a template project.
+I create this project to help me build a backend application faster as a template project.
-Fell free to use this project as your base appliaction.
+Feel free to use this project as your base application.
 I am very happy if you are helped by using this template.

 ### Features